JakeSteam/blog-personal/_posts/2023-07-26-amazon-virtual-fulfilment-centre-tour.md

 I really enjoyed the tour!
 I gave feedback during the exit survey, essentially the only improvements I'd make is a greater focus on their software / hardware.
 Obviously I'm biased, but the allusions to "the algorithms" and "the system" were too vague for me, I'd have loved to know how all the different parts cooperate and how well their system understands the physical warehouse.

+It would also have been good to see how the larger items (e.g. furniture) get packaged, since these items can't neatly fit into the box-and-envelope based system we saw on the tour.

 Since I discovered the tour via an Instagram advert, I can only assume most of the tours are Europe-based currently, and it was targeted advertising.
 As obvious as it sounds, having the majority of the information delivered from a relatable location in my country (Manchester, UK) made it a bit more "real".

 ## Impressions